Am4teur/Mazer/notes.md

         - probable solution, don't let redraw unless all is done (locks)

+    Idea:
+        - Put a small icon saying beta in the spots that aren't complete.

     Frontend:
         Known bugs:
             - When finished/Win, let icon move but not win again and again